Virtual Heroes: As a Division of Applied Research Associates, Inc.

 In 2014 Virtual Heroes developed the Combat Medic serious game for the U.S. Army's Simulation and Training Technology Center.
 The game trains medics to treat internal bleeding, lung collapse, and tracheobronchial injury (airway trauma), the top three causes of battlefield deaths.
 It incorporates material from the US Army Medical Department's 68W Advanced Field Craft Combat Medic Skills textbook.
 The game is available for use by all U.S. military branches.

 In 2018, Virtual Heroes won a $2.6M contract with the US Army to develop a 3D trainer for medics to treat serious burn injuries.
+The training app was released publicly for Android devices as BurnCARE Virtual Trainer in 2022.